Here are the latest features we’ve added to Domotz:

 - The static IP address on the Domotz Box cannot be configured before configuring the Agent.

-- DHCP cannot be leveraged on additional VLANs on the Domotz Box.
+- HCP cannot be leveraged on additional VLANs on the Domotz Box.

-This changelog covers what’s changed in the Domotz Pro service since previous Release Notes.
-These changes include Domotz Pro cloud, Domotz Agent and Domotz Pro App.
+This release notes changelog covers what’s changed in the Domotz Pro service since previous Release Notes.
+Furthermore, these changes include Domotz Pro cloud, Domotz Agent and Domotz Pro App.